 Naobian - Hassle-free Naomi Setup

-The Raspberry Pi and other small single-board computers are quite famous platforms for Naomi.
-However, setting up a fully working Linux system with all recommended packages and Naomi recommendations is a boring task taking quite some time and Linux newcomers shouldn't worry about these technical details.
+The Raspberry Pi and other micro-controllers, small single-board computers, are quite robust platforms for Naomi.
+However, setting up a fully working Linux system with all the recommended packages and the Naomi recommendations is a boring task taking quite some time and Linux newcomers shouldn't worry about these technical details.

 A vocal assistant enthusiast doesn't have to be a Linux enthusiast!

 Naobian aims to provide a pre-configured Linux system setup specific to the needs of every Naomi user.
-To that end, the project provides two things:
+To that end, the project provides a complete SD-card image pre-configured with Naomi and many other Naomi and Hardware-specific preparations for the Raspberry Pi.

 How Naobian is Setup

-Naobian is setup in a plug-in-play mannor so users can test the software or not worry about how to set everything up.
-The image comes with Naomi installed, Flite TTS & Pocketsphinx STT, as well as a defaulted profile to get started.
-After trying Naomi out you can to personalize things to your liking.
+Naobian is setup in a plug-in-play manor so users can test the software or not worry about how to set everything up.
+The image comes with Naomi installed, Flite TTS & PocketSphinx STT, as well as a defaulted profile to get started.
+After trying Naomi out you can personalize things to your liking.

 To Get Started

-- Insert the SD card in your device, ensure the network is connected or setup the Wi-Fi first if you want to update & ssh into the device, and reboot!
+- Insert the SD card in your device, ensure the network is connected (or setup the Wi-Fi and ssh are set up first if you want to ssh into the device) and connect the power

 - Go into the directory